Armored Heart: L'Odeur de l'Amour

 Lanri blinked.
 “What?”

 “You’re amazing,” repeated the woman.
-“Y-you lost a fucking foot when you saved Ithella before, and yet you’re here following me on a hike through the woods to save her again.”
+“Y–You lost a fucking foot when you saved Ithella before, and yet you’re here following me on a hike through the woods to save her again.”

 Lanri wasn’t sure what to say to that.
 Telling her she hadn’t meant to save Ithella last time wouldn’t help.
 Ithella had still expressed her gratitude despite knowing that, and followed them on their pilgrimage to repay that phantom debt.
 Besides, this time she was doing it to help Ithella.
 She knew that was a noble thing to do.
 She knew she would respect another for doing it.
 But getting credit for it made her uncomfortable.